SaturnsVoid/Junk-Go-Generator/README.md

 # Junk-Go-Generator
 Generates random variables and functions, Currently set to generate random amout between 5 and 100 variables and functions.

+Saves as a file in the same directory

 # Other

 Go is a amazing and powerful programming language.
 If you already haven't, check it out; https://golang.org/